 1 MET (metabolic equivalent) = 3.5 ml oxygen/Kg/min.
 1 MET is the basal metabolic oxygen consumption.
 Cardiac output can increase almost 6 times with maximal exercise.
 Oxygen extraction from arterial blood can increase almost 3 times with peak exercise.
 Hence oxygen consumption can increase about 18 times (VO2max).
 But in case of coronary circulation, oxygen extraction is maximum even at rest so that increase in oxygen supply can occur only by an increase in flow.
 A person with maximum exercise capacity of less than 2 METs will be in class IV.
 Those with an exercise capacity of 2-5 METs will be in class III and those with a capacity between 5-7 METs will be in functional class II.
 If a person has more than 7 METs of exercise capacity, the functional class will be I.

-Phases of cardiac rehabilitation
+Phases of cardiac rehab

 Conventionally there are 4 phases for cardiac rehabilitation.
 The first phase starts during the hospital stay for the acute event or surgery.
 Phase II is after discharge from hospital and is usually carried out at home as per the advice of the rehabilitation team.
 Phase III, typically after 2-6 weeks, is either at the hospital cardiac rehabilitation facility or a community based program.
 Phase IV is long term maintenance, most often taken care of by leisure services.